funkwerk/dmocks/README.md

 Examples
 ---------------------
-Examples how to include DMocks-revived in your project and basic usage of the lib can be found inside examples directory.
+Examples how to include DMocks in your project and basic usage of the lib can be found inside examples directory.

 Example project can be built using following dub command (assuming you have dub installed & in your path already) while inside directory with package.json:
 `dub build --build=unittest`